brisbanemakerspace/bms-wiki/bylaws/safespace.md

 We don't tolerate oppressive and non-consensual behaviour ever.
 There is no excuse and you will get no warnings before being asked to leave.

 Members are expected to:
-* Receive explicit verbal consent before touching someone or entering their personal space (ie hugging them, etc.).
+* Receive explicit verbal consent before touching someone or entering their personal space (ie hugging them, pushing their wheelchair, etc.).
 * Respect other people's opinions, personal experiences and personal space.
 * Acknowledge the impact of your actions, regardless of your intent.
 * Be responsible and accountable for your own actions.